Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Performance Max Is Not a Replacement for Search

 05 Section 05 · The mechanism The mechanism.

 Below is the working spec.
 Each condition has three numbered moves.
-The moves are read in order, completed in writing, and signed before the next condition is configured.
+The moves are assess in order, completed in writing, and signed before the next condition is configured.
 The whole installation completes in under twenty hours of operator time on a typical Shopify account, regardless of campaign count.

 C1 Brand exclusions Configure first · account-level